 The Laboratory for Ocean Studies carries out and trains students on how to conduct oceanographic research focusing on ocean physics and air-sea interactions.

 Micropaleo and Stratigraphy Facility

-The Micropaleontology and Stratigraphy Facility supports research and teaching methods in which rocks are dissolved in acid or disaggregated by other chemicals, mostly for the purpose of retrieving microfossils to determine stratigraphic relationships.
+The Micropaleontology and Stratigraphy Facility supports research and the teaching of procedures by which rocks are dissolved in acid or disaggregated by other chemical methods, mostly for the purpose of recovering microfossils to age-date the rocks and determine stratigraphic relationships.
 Other types of research that require rock disaggregation can be accommodated.

 Optical Microscopy Laboratory